ychen928/Projects/README.md

 4. embedded dev

-  Various drivers implemented to learn about basics of embedded systems.
+  Various drivers implemented to learn about basics of embedded systems and FREERTOS.